msavino16/SSW555/README.md

 We then use this data to being visualization in the next sprint.
 These files can be found in the main repo.

+Sprint 3:
+In sprint 3 we now plan our UI elements, continue testing, and implement our 3d visualization system.
+To do this we take our processed data and pass it through the brain3d function, which utilizes MNE Visualization tools to visualzie our data.
+We then plan to have this visualization accessible through a UI that we are currently planning.
+This sets us up for our final goal of having a UI integrated tool for brain visualization, that allows the user to both view brain data and upload brain data files to be visualized.
+The updated files can be found in the main repo.

 ![image](https://github.com/msavino16/SSW555-Group22/assets/149920321/a43fa80b-a314-43ed-9785-a49ebfb32d41)